-In November of 2016, Lauren wrote her first song entitled March With Me that became the title track of her first EP that was released a year later.
-Lauren has released two singles on Spotify, Try To Love You and While We Have Tonight.
+Her song writing began in 2016 when she wrote her first song, March With Me, that went on to become the title track of her first EP released later that year.
+Following the EP, Lauren released two singles on Spotify, Try To Love You and While We Have Tonight.
 As a singer and songwriter, she has performed at venues such as Prohibition NYC, The Bitter End, Haswell Green's and more.
-From there, Lauren went on to write an original score to the classic play Our Town with Villagers Theater in New Jersey, making her way into writing for theater.
+In the genre of theatrical pop, Lauren’s music sings to the power of vulnerability.
+Soon after, her life composing for theater began with creating an original score to the classic play, Our Town.

-Lauren, completely overjoyed and in tears, next to the incredible Rebecca Jim, a leading environmental activist in Picher, after The Picher Project's Feinstein's/54 Below performance.
+Lauren, completely overjoyed, next to Rebecca Jim, a leading environmental activist in Picher, after The Picher Project's Feinstein's/54 Below performance.